 - Check the breakeven period on your points: Figure out how much you’ll save each month on your payment, and calculate how long it will take to recoup the amount you spend up front.
 Then, remember that your total interest costs may also be different if you pay points.

 - Explore the potential tax impacts with your tax advisor.
 Paying points might give you a deduction today, and that may be more beneficial than interest savings in future years.
-Don’t forget that interest costs may also be deductible — but spending money for a tax deduction is still spending money.
+Don’t forget that interest costs may also be deductible—but spending money for a tax deduction is still spending money.

-- Decide if you think you’ll be able to refinance at a better interest rate in the somewhat near future.
+- Decide whether you think you’ll be able to refinance at a better interest rate in the somewhat near future.
 If your credit scores or income improve, you might qualify for a better loan.
-Likewise, look at interest rates and whether or not you expect them to rise, fall, or stay level.
+Likewise, look at current interest rates and whether or not you expect them to rise, fall, or stay level.

 - Run the numbers on financing points.
 Rolling points into your loan balance may not be as advantageous as paying out of pocket, but it may be worth a look.